angapov/website/content/en/docs/concepts/storage/volumes.md

 Depending on your environment, `emptyDir` volumes are stored on whatever medium that backs the node such as disk or SSD, or network storage.
 However, if you set the `emptyDir.medium` field to `"Memory"`, Kubernetes mounts a tmpfs (RAM-backed filesystem) for you instead.
-While tmpfs is very fast, be aware that unlike disks, tmpfs is cleared on node reboot and any files you write count against your container's memory limit.
+Also be aware that any files you write to tmpfs count against your container's memory limit.

 {{< note >}}